MirTunio/gen_web_2025/_pages/about.md

 ## Get Board

-Board is created and supported by [Jekyll Themes](https://jekyllthemes.io), and is available for $49.
+Board is created and supported by [Jekyll Themes](https://jekyllthemes.io),

-<a href="https://jekyllthemes.io/theme/board-portfolio-jekyll-theme" class="button button--large">Get This Theme</a>